 If you like the idea of skiing in to a stage, partying in the snow, and laughing in the mountains, then you’re going to love these skiing festivals.
 Book yourself in, you deserve it!

 If there was ever a time for snow based fun and frolicking then it would be now.
-With resorts planned for full reopening this winter season, it’s time to let loose, have fun and of course spend some much needed time on the pistes.
+With resorts planned for full reopening this winter season, it’s time to let loose, have fun and of course spend some much needed time on the pistes with these ski festivals 2023.

 With this in mind I’ve rounded up a list of some of the best ski festivals in Europe.
 Think shredding powder all day, then dancing on tables, ski shots and world class music and comedy performances all night.